Keto and Breastfeeding: Is It a Good Idea?

 What is the Keto Diet?

 The keto diet is essentially the new Atkin’s diet—it’s based on a low-carb, high-fat intake, which causes your body to go into its ketogenic state, also known as ketosis.
 When your body is in ketosis, it uses fat stores for energy instead of glucose.
-This is a naturally occuring metabolic process, but one we don’t need to use very often anymore.
+This is a naturally occurring metabolic process, but one we don’t need to use very often anymore.

 Some of the foods you need to eat most while on the keto diet are meat, fatty fish, cheese, butter, and eggs—all of which are good to eat while breastfeeding, too!
 To remain in ketosis, you should avoid alcohol, sugary food, grains and starches, fruit, and unhealthy fats like mayo and vegetable oils.